Dual Employment with Texas State Agencies

 I. POLICY AND GENERAL STATEMENT

-Employees of The University of Texas Health Science Center at Houston (“university”) may be employed concurrently by other Texas state agencies or schools; however, the maintenance of such appointments mandates special responsibilities for the individual and the agencies involved.
+In some cases, exempt employees of The University of Texas Health Science Center at Houston (“university”) may be employed concurrently by other Texas state agencies or schools; however, the maintenance of such appointments mandates special responsibilities for the individual and the agencies involved.

-Employees who acquire dual appointments with the State of Texas in the course of their employment with the university must immediately notify the appropriate administrative office of each institution of their dual status.
-The designated administrator for the university is the Vice President for Human Resources.
-Upon notification of a dual appointment, Human Resources will inform the employee of the special provisions to which dual state appointees are subject.
-Human Resources will contact the other state agency involved to establish which of the agencies will assume the role of principal employer and to coordinate the payment of any applicable overtime compensation and premium sharing.
+When a dual employment situation arises, a Request for Dual Employment with a Texas State Agency form must be completed by the appropriate officials at the university and the other affected Texas state agency.
+The appropriate designated administrator will contact the other state agency involved to facilitate the completion of this form, which establishes which of the agencies will assume the role of principal employer and which agency coordinates the payment of any applicable overtime compensation and premium sharing.
 The two agencies will continue to correspond in the event of any change in status and/or percent of time worked by the individual.
-Employees must seek approval prior to accepting outside employment as described in HOOP Policy 20 Conflict of Interest and Outside Activities.
+Additionally, employees must seek approval prior to accepting outside employment as described in HOOP Policy 20 Conflict of Interest and Outside Activities.